ablaom/KoalaTrees.jl/README.md

 This data consists of a mix of numerical and categorical features.
-By convention, any column of `X` whose eltype is a subtype of `Real` is treated as numerical; any column of eltype `Char` or `AbstractString` is treated categorical.
-Any other type will throw an exception.
+By convention, any column of `X` whose eltype is a subtype of `Real` is treated as numerical; all other eltypes are treated categorical (including columns with missing data, which have `Union` eltypes).

 Let us instantiate a tree model: